ppwwyyxx/wechat-dump/README.md

 ## 导出安卓微信聊天数据

-WeChat(微信), as the most popular mobile IM app in China, failed to allow users to export well-formatted chat history.
+WeChat(微信), as the most popular mobile IM app in China, doesn't give users any method to export well-formatted history message.
-This tool can parse and export WeChat message history on a rooted android phone.
+This tool can parse and export WeChat messages on a rooted android phone.

-It can generate single-file html containing all the messages, including voice message, image, emoji, etc.
+It can generate single-file html containing all the messages, including voice messages, images, emoji, etc.

 __NEWS__: WeChat 6.0+ use silk to encode audio.
 The code is updated.